mnedelchev-vn/Decentralized-Governance-Poll/README.md

 * Poll creator
 * Poll voters
 ## Features
 1. Compatible with any ERC20 token.
+When deploying the contract it is required to pass the contract address of the particular ERC20 token.
 2. Once poll is created, the poll owner cannot vote.
+Poll owner cannot manipulate poll results ( cannot add, update or delete votes ).
 3. Each poll voter can vote only once.
 4. The poll creator have the option to setup maximum count of poll voters.
 5. The poll creator have the option to setup minimum and/ or maximum token amount owned by the poll voter in order to allow him to vote.